LibertyDSNP/spec/pages/Messages/Types.md

 | Drop | a dead drop message | 9
 | EncryptedInbox | an encrypted direct message | 10
 | PrivateBroadcast | an encrypted broadcast | 11
+/ Reply / a response to a Broadcast / 12

 ## Private Messages
 If it's not desired to specify a message type, use the `Private` value as the message type.